 - Smoothing and shaping carbide, large stone/granite or marble workpieces

 - Restoration of Carrara marble tiles

 "I bought the diamond hand pads and I will never regret it.
 The glaze over ran the vase I made and the base was covered in excess glaze and needed removing.
 The hand pads worked; my vase is intact and now has been sold" - Raymond Gilbert-Griffiths

 "Ever tried to get rid of the ridiculously sharp edge you make when you cut a sheet of glass?
 What you need to do is to sand it smooth and round off the sharp edges.
 By far the best tool for this job is a diamond sanding pad from Eternal Tools.
 They have various grades so that you can quickly get to as smooth a finish as you need" - Rob Page.
 Guild of Glass Engravers

-Not a hand polisher as such, but this paste deserves to have it's rightful place in this article because it can be applied to anything and used by hand to polish a whole myriad of materials.
+Not hand polishers as such, but diamond paste and Dialux Polishing compounds deserve to have a rightful place in this article because they can be applied to anything and used by hand to polish a whole myriad of materials.

 Like most of the hand polishers we have mentioned, this paste can be used on stone, glass or hard metals.
 Available in fine to coarse grades, you can take a relatively coarse and grained looking piece of metal, stone or glass work down to a superb mirror finish in no time.

 The diamond grinding paste is mixed with a water soluble oil and comes in an easy-to-apply 5g syringe, so the paste is ready to use and is easy to apply.